 - 2 large eggs

-- 1 tbsp cheddar cheese shredded or grated fresh
+- 1 tablespoon cheddar cheese, shredded or grated fresh

 For the toppings:

-- 1 tsp fresh lemon juice The secret ingredient!
+- 1 teaspoon fresh lemon juice, The secret ingredient!

 - Chop up scallions and jalapeno (1 into small pieces for batter, 2 into rounds for topping) - set aside

 - Preheat the oven to 375F and pop the cast iron skillet in there to warm up